Skip to main content

 poetry env info

-poetry env use python3.X.Y
+poetry env use python3.10

-1. Run the command to install the application dependencies (Python packages):
+1. Install the application dependencies (Python packages):

 poetry install